polarfire-soc/polarfire-soc-zephyr-applications/mpfs-applications/README.md

 number of digits calculated (``DIGITS_NUM``), and the number of threads to use (``THREADS_NUM``).

+The applications are provided with Devicetree overlays demonstrating the application running from:
+- DDR with four harts
+- DDR with two harts
+- LIM with two harts

-To build this application and generate an eclipse project configuration file which can be used in Microchip SoftConsole:
+To build a SMP application, for example targeting DDR with four harts and generate an eclipse project configuration file which can be used in Microchip SoftConsole:
 ```
-$ west build -p -b mpfs_icicle mpfs-applications/smp/pi - G "Eclipse CDT4 - Unix Makefiles"
+$ west build -p -b mpfs_icicle mpfs-applications/smp-ddr-four-cpu/pi - G "Eclipse CDT4 - Unix Makefiles"
 ```

 ### Zephyr OS Application Build Directory